-Luckily though, a former client of my mine introduced me to Raffi so now I have the opportunity to pass on his classics to my daughter and current clients.
+Although, luckily a former client of my mine introduced me to Raffi so now I have the opportunity to pass on his classics to my children and clients.

 For the past several weeks, I’ve had one of Raffi’s songs stuck in my head.
 It’s a happy song about a baby whale (aka a beluga) who travels the wide blue ocean with his mother.

 I can’t help but smile when I hear Baby Beluga on repeat (in my head) or hear my daughter singing it.

 So, why all this talk about Raffi and my earworm?

 Music helps with language acquisition because it teaches children about language structure as well as beat and rhythm.